chrisscottromano/muse-app/README.md

 # muse_app

-A flutter app for mHealth research purposes.
-The app is designed to allow users to easily track and report their UV exposure by creating an entry upon going outdoors, configuring an avatar's outfit to represent their clothing (and therefore their skin exposure), and declaring the end of the exposure period upon going indoors.
+A flutter app for mHealth research, designed to allow users to easily track and report their UV exposure by creating an entry upon going outdoors, configuring an avatar's outfit to represent their clothing (and therefore their skin exposure), and declaring the end of the exposure period upon going indoors.

 ## DEMO